Tanuj1718/MakeYourMoney/Readme.md

 Secure signup and login functionality using JWT for token-based authentication.

 ### Dashboard
 Users can access a personalized dashboard once logged in.
+Also there is a tutorial section where one can learn how to use this platform and different business strategies.

 ### Business Idea Generator
 The core functionality allows users to input their budget, location, and language preferences.
 The platform generates 5 business ideas tailored to their input, including: